srijanone/ezdevportal/themes/custom/ezdevportal_theme/README.md

 - Create a new theme and set the base theme as ezdevportal_theme.
 - Setup the regions as required.
 - Customize the sub theme by setting your own stylesheet and libraries.

+#### Recommendations:

+It is recommended to copy the base theme regions into your sub-theme's info.yml.
+It will handle the blocks placement into proper regions.

+Since the base theme is based on bootstrap barrio we need to save the theme settings after setting it as default.

+- Go to Appearance and Edit the theme settings.
+- For Layout, select Sidebar fist width and Sidebar second with as 3 cols.
+- For Components, Navbar Structure check Navbar width container and save the theme settings.